-Case presented by Dr Russell B Tant, BDS (Hons) U.Lond DGDP.UK Specialist in Endodontics founder and lead dentist at the Hertfordshire Dental Specialists, Harpenden, for over forty years.
+Case presented by Dr Russell B Tant, BDS (Hons) U.Lond DGDP.UK Specialist in Endodontics founder and lead dentist at the Hertfordshire Centre for Dentistry, Harpenden, for over forty years.

 This patient was referred to our multidisciplinary specialist practice in regard to the severe erosion and wear of all teeth, together with the loss of posterior support.
 After a full treatment plan including a full wax up, the therapy and fees were agreed with the patient.